 Degree Requirements: The FNP Program requires 52 semester hours of coursework, and 640 total clinical hours.
 Students have the choice of completing a project or thesis.
 Upon completion of the program students are required to pass a comprehensive exam.

-In order to be eligible for admission in the MS(N) Family Nurse Practitioner Program, applicants must meet the following criteria by application deadline:
+In order to be eligible for admission in the MS(N) Family Nurse Practitioner Program, applicants must meet the following criteria.
+Requirements may be in progress at the time of application but must be completed prior to beginning the program.

 Family Nurse Practitioner admits once a year: Application Deadline - February 15 for the Fall semester